 Student organizations fundraising on campus may be subject to facility and/or equipment rental fees depending on the nature of the fundraiser and the space required.
 All events that generate revenue will be charged such fees, with the exception of bake sales.

 If an organization is sponsoring an outside vendor to sell products or services, vendors shall not be allowed to sell items in competition with any University Centers contracted vendors, including Blugold Dining, the University Bookstore and U.S. Bank.
 In addition, sales of tobacco, alcohol, or items that can be found in University Centers vending machines are not allowed.
-For more information about restricted sale items, please contact the University Licensing Manager.
+For more information about restricted sale items, please contact the Director of University Centers or designee.

 Organizations may not use the University’s tax exemption status for any fundraising efforts.
 Organizations needing a tax identification number for fundraising purposes may apply through the Internal Revenue Service.